Our thesis

 Hypersonics

 Glide vehicles, scramjets, and the testing-cadence race.
-Programme awards to Kratos, L3Harris, Lockheed are the signal.
+Programme awards to Kratos, L3Harris, and Lockheed are the signal.

 Counter-drone & C-UAS

-The most underbuilt category given Ukraine + Red Sea evidence.
+The most underbuilt category given Ukraine and Red Sea evidence.
 Primes are slow; AeroVironment, Kratos, and select privates lead.

 Unmanned systems